 Harmony Science Academy - Bryan

-Harmony Science Academy - Bryan's student population of 370 students has declined by 6% over five school years.
+Harmony Science Academy - Bryan's student population of 370 students has stayed relatively flat over five school years.

 The diversity score of Harmony Science Academy - Bryan is 0.64, which is equal to the diversity score at state average of 0.64.
 The school's diversity has stayed relatively flat over five school years.

 Reading/Language Arts Test Scores (% Proficient)

 Student : Teacher Ratio